|Other Position:||Running Backs Coach | Special Teams Co-Coordinator|

-Kyle Cefalo, a former graduate assistant coach at A-State who helped lead the program to a pair of Sun Belt Conference championships in 2013 and 2015, enters his second season in 2018 as an assistant coach for the Red Wolves.
+A former graduate assistant coach at A-State who helped lead the program to a pair of Sun Belt Conference championships in 2013 and 2015, rejoined the program as an assistant coach in 2017.
+He helped guide the Red Wolves to a combined 15 wins, as well as back-to-back bowl game appearances the last two years.